OpenIxia/Tokalabs/README.md

-# Tokalabs: sdloAssistant.py
+Tokalabs: sdloAssistant.py
-# By Hubert Gee
+By: Hubert Gee

 A library that sends Tokalabs REST APIs from your client to the Tokalabs controller.